TWIST FAQs

 BFA membership… err, what’s that?

 In order to participate in most competitions in Britain (and, indeed, to be insured to train at fencing clubs – with the odd exception of a school that has its own sports insurance which covers fencing), fencers need to be members of the British Fencing Association (BFA) – which is the national governing body for the sport.
 Whilst a free BFA ‘Introductory’ membership covers newbie fencers in their first 90 days of training, fencers who participate in recreational events such as the TWIST require at least a BFA ‘Starter’ membership (and those who compete at local, regional or national competitions will need a ‘Compete’ membership).
-A ‘Starter’ membership costs £13 per annum for the under 13s.
+A ‘Starter’ membership costs about £13 per annum for the under 13s.

 So how do I obtain a Starter membership?